 • COVID-19 (SARS-CoV-2) has been added to the list of communicable diseases Hawaii health care providers are required to report to the Department of Health (HRS § 325-2; HRS § 91-3(b); Hawaii Administrative Rules 11-156).
 Failure to comply is a misdemeanor punishible by up to 12 months of imprisonment and a $5,000 fine.
 Effective March 16 through September 16, 2020.

 • Mandatory Quarantine: All persons entering Hawaii must self-quarantine for 14 days or the duration of the stay in Hawaii, whichever is shorter.
 Costs to be borne by the quarantined person.
 Failure to comply is a misdemeanor.
 The mandatory quarantine does not apply to health care workers traveling inter-island for work, so long as they wear appropriate protective gear and follow social distancing requirements.
 Effective March 23 2020 (Rules Relating to COVID-19, Sections 2-4).

 • The stay-at-home order of March 23 exempts healthcare services and facilities; sellers of food and medicine; food, beverage, and cannabis production; agriculture; charitable and social services; manufacture, distribution, and supply chain for critical products and industries; and outdoor exercise activities, effective March 23.

-All laws suspended or invoked above are effective through April 30 unless otherwise indicated.
-The above information is current as of April 6, 2020.
+All laws suspended or invoked aboveremain in effect for the emergency proclamation or when sooner terminated by separate proclamation, unless otherwise indicated.
+The above information is current as of June 7, 2020.